6 Mistakes to avoid with EA CE

 IRS Approved CE Provider logo

 The IRS provides a logo to approved CPE providers that can be displayed on a website or printed material.
-Examples of the logo:
+Example of the logo:

 IRS listing of approved CE Providers